riyadattani/personal-blog/cmd/web/posts/my-journey-to-writing-my-blog-in-go.md

       when they crop up in the middle of something else.
     - **Continuous Integration**:
         - I tried to apply some processes from work to make it as easy as possible to continuously integrate my code to the live site.
-I created a github action that builds and deploys the code, every time I push to master.
+I created a github action that builds, tests and deploys the code, every time I push to master.
 I always work on master.
         - I took this opportunity to learn more about docker.
 I used docker to build my code in a container and this is used by Heroku when deploying my site.